This Swiss pioneer continues to set the pace.

 When acting as counsel, we know how to find solutions that meet our clients’ strategic objectives.
 This enables our International Arbitration Group to provide creative and result-oriented advocacy, from critical pre-arbitration injunctions through to effective enforcement strategies.

 Schellenberg Wittmer is one of the leading business law firms in Switzerland.
-Over 110 specialized attorneys in Zurich and Geneva advise domestic and international clients on all aspects of business law.
+Over 130 lawyers in Zurich and Geneva advise domestic and international clients on all aspects of business law.
 Our areas of advice include: banking and finance, competition and antitrust, dispute resolution and international arbitration, intellectual property/information technology, mergers & acquisitions, private equity and venture capital, private clients, trusts & estates, foundations, real estate and construction, restructuring and insolvency, taxation, white-collar crime and compliance.